SURGroup/UQpy/README.rst

 :Web site: https://github.com/SURGroup/UQpy.git
 :Documentation:
 :Copyright: This document has been placed in the public domain.
-:License: UQpy is released under the GNU General Public Licence.
+:License: UQpy is released under the ?
 :Version: 0.1.0

 Description